xiaomiyao/TCPChatApp/README.md

 🚀 # TCP Chat App

 😊 ## Overview
-💡 This TCP-based chat application consists of a server and a client.
-The server listens on port 5000 for incoming connections and broadcasts messages to all connected clients (except the sender).
-The client connects to the server and provides a simple UI for sending and receiving chat messages.
+💡 This TCP-based chat application consists of a server and a client, using dependency injection and a coordinator pattern for improved scalability.
+The server uses a ClientCoordinator to manage connections and broadcasts messages to all connected clients (except the sender).

 🔄 ## Application Flows

 ### 🚀 Server Flow

 1. **Initialization**
+   - 🔧 Uses dependency injection for better service management

-   - 🔌 Server starts on port 5000.
+   - 🔌 Server starts on port 5000
-   - 👂 Listens for and accepts client connections.
+   - 👂 Listens for and accepts client connections
-   - 💾 **Database Integration:** The server now uses a SQL Server database through a `UserRepository` for secure user storage. 🗄️
+   - 💾 Uses SQL Server database through `UserRepository`

-2. **Handling Clients**
+2. **Client Coordination**
+   - 🎯 New `ClientCoordinator` class manages all client connections
+   - 📊 Maintains thread-safe list of connected clients
+   - 🔄 Handles client addition/removal
+   - 📢 Manages broadcasting messages and online user updates

+3. **Client Handling**
-   - For every new client connection:
+   - For each new client connection:
-     - 📡 A `ClientHandler` is created.
+     - 📡 Creates `ClientHandler` with injected dependencies
-     - ➕ The client is added to the server’s client list.
+     - ➕ Adds client to coordinator
-     - 🧵 A dedicated thread listens for messages from that client.
+     - 🧵 Spawns dedicated message handling thread
-     - 🔥 Improved thread handling and error logging have been implemented.
+     - 👤 Tracks user authentication state

-3. **Message Handling**
+4. **Message Processing**
-   - When a message is received:
+   - When a message arrives:
-     - 🔓 The server uses the `MessageProcessor` to decrypt and deserialize the incoming message.
-     - 📨 The `ClientHandler` now delegates:
-       - **Chat messages** to `ChatMessageHandler` for logging and broadcasting.
-       - **Registration requests** to `AuthenticationHandler` for validating and storing user info via `UserRepository`.
+     - 🔓 Decrypts and deserializes via `MessageProcessor`
-       - **Login requests** to `AuthenticationHandler` for credential validation and updating the online users list.
+     - 📨 Routes to appropriate handler:
+       - `ChatMessageHandler`: For chat messages
+       - `AuthenticationHandler`: For login/registration
+     - 📢 Broadcasts responses through `ClientCoordinator`

 ### 💻 Client Flow